wp-plugins/zanto/readme.txt

 Stable tag: 0.3.1
 License: GPLv2 or later

-Zanto WP Translation helps you run a multilingual site by providing linkage between content in blogs of different languages in a WordPress multisite.
+Zanto WP Translation enables you to convert blogs in a WordPress multisite into translations of each other.
+It provides a language switcher to switch between the different translations

 == Description ==